auth0/Lock.Android/README.md

 </resources>
 ```

-In your app/build.gradle file add the **Manifest Placeholders** for the Auth0 Domain and Auth0 Scheme properties which are going to be used internally by the library to register an **intent-filter**.
+It is necessary that in your app/build.gradle file add the **Manifest Placeholders** for the Auth0 Domain and Auth0 Scheme properties which are going to be used internally by the library to register an **intent-filter**.
 You can also add the intent-filter manually to the corresponding Lock activity in the Android Manifest as described later.

 ```groovy
 apply plugin: 'com.android.application'